 Assessment

-However, the new assessment system is not linear.
-It is blocked into year groups.
-This is because within the new curriculum there are year group expectations that the majority of pupils are expected to achieve by the end of that academic year.
+At Curwen, we follow the National Curriculum.
+As part of this, there are year group expectations that the majority of pupils are expected to achieve by the end of that academic year.

-The children will be given a new ‘level’ and a ‘decimal level’ that will clearly show you the progress they have made in that year.
+The children will be given a ‘level’ that will clearly show you the progress they have made in that year.
 These are further explained bellowed:

 ‘Levels’: